Solvix-dev/Farm-marketing/README.md

 adamumuhammad952@gmail.com
 ---

-Built with ❤️ for sustainable farming and fresh produce delivery.
+Built with ❤️ for premium rice trading and mining materials supply in Northern Nigeria.